-Using the offset path give more thickness to the lines.
+Using the offset path gives more thickness to the lines.
 Scale the new black shapes to give the bring variation to the weight of the lines.
 Zoom in to make sure that the pieces are in place.

 If all the black and white lines look right start the colouring.
 Add basic flat colours to the white shapes.

 Now, using the Pen tool, I start to make shadow shapes.
 Close the path to make them complete shapes.

 Navigate to Window > Pathfinder to make sure the Pathfinder palette is open.
 The Pathfinder tools are used to combine or cut up two separate shapes.
 Here I have used the Intersect Shape Areas.